capejs/capejs/content/tutorials/capejs_primer/18_collection_agent2.md

 Next, reintegrate the function to delete the task.

-If you extraxt the part from the method `renderTask()` of the class `TodoList`, it's like following.
+If you extract the part from the method `renderTask()` of the class `TodoList`, it's like following.

 ```javascript
   renderTask(m, task) {